-6.9.5 Dual charging
+6.9.3 Charging the dual battery

 One of the charging sockets is not accessible or is closed with an end cap on Pedelecs with two batteries.

 - Charge the battery via the accessible charging socket only. - Never open a closed charging socket.
 Charging via a pre-closed charging socket can cause irreparable damage